 - How To Help Your Team Achieve Their Goals.

 The evolving job search process

-The reasons people leave jobs is not entirely surprising.
-It’s things you would expect like:
+The reasons people leave jobs are not entirely surprising, and it is just as applicable today.
+It's things you would expect like:

 - Career growth opportunities